SUBMIT YOUR WORK TO THE TEXAS REVIEW

 The Texas Review accepts submissions of poetry, fiction, creative nonfiction, short plays, and comics/art.
 We accept unsolicited submissions via Submittable.
 Unsolicited submissions sent via email or regular mail will be deleted/recycled unread.

-Send a single short story in a fiction submission, a single essay in a nonfiction submission, a single play in a play submission, up to 5 poems in a poetry submission, and up to 15 pages in a comics/art submission.
+Send a single short story in a fiction submission, a single essay in a nonfiction submission, or up to 5 poems in a poetry submission.

 Prose (fiction and nonfiction) should be double-spaced and page numbered.
-Poetry and plays should be single-spaced.
-Poetry, prose, and plays should be submitted in a single file, either Word or PDF.
-Comics/art should be submitted as a single PDF file.
+Poetry should be single-spaced.
+All work should be submitted in a single file (Word or PDF only).